 Organizational features in customer service software cover both tools for manually arranging things and tools for taking action automatically.

 Common examples include:

-Collaboration features allow multiple people to effectively work together on the incoming support volume, from frontline support folk to subject experts and business operations folk.
+Collaboration features allow multiple people to effectively work together on the incoming support volume, from frontline support folks to subject experts and business operations folks.

 Common collaboration features in customer service software include:

 Teams so that each group in your organization can see the conversations most relevant to them.